YashasCS/DSP_MRMTP/README.md

 <img width="177" alt="Screenshot 2021-06-10 at 16 16 52" src="https://user-images.githubusercontent.com/67947994/121512506-68fe2500-ca07-11eb-9564-b481c90d87c2.png">
 is the formula used to calculate the alpha and this should be high which is more than 0.8 or 0.9 in this case since we have a large sampling period.
 <img width="581" alt="Screenshot 2021-06-10 at 16 21 16" src="https://user-images.githubusercontent.com/67947994/121513025-022d3b80-ca08-11eb-8f12-aa24db52cffa.png">
+where RC is the time constant of the filter and the Dt is the sampling period and by defination alpha lies between 0 adn 1 (included).
 ## Method
-We need to first find teh direction gravity is operating and then divide it into its components.
+We need to first find the direction gravity is operating and then divide it into its components.
 The magnitude will always be teh same taht is 9.81 m/s^2 but the direction keeps on changing and hence we stored the magnitude or value of gravity and stored it in a vector. the most difficult part is finding gravity because there is only one accelerometer in the phone and measure the gravity and other forces at the same time.
-So we need to filter out the slow changing and fast changing forces, teh mag of gravity doesnt change at all since it is a const force. however other forces will change overtime. so we use to a low pass filter to isolate the gravity from the data.
+So we need to filter out the slow changing and fast changing forces, teh mag of gravity doesnt change at all since it is a const force. however other forces will change overtime. so we use to a low pass filter to isolate the gravity from the data. we can also use a High pass filter instead to eliminate the gravity component from it.

 ## Plots
 <img width="1135" alt="Screenshot 2021-06-10 at 14 20 17" src="https://user-images.githubusercontent.com/67947994/121514227-67cdf780-ca09-11eb-9c79-ec5ae0dbc35d.png">